aksharkkumar/cmri-rv-seg/capstone-report/capstone-report.md

 After creating the data loading class, we had to build our convolutional neural network.
 The neural network architecture we followed was the U-Net structure proposed by Rottenberger et al. The U-Net model is made of a downsampling block followed by an upsampling block to create the segmentation map of similar dimensions as the input image.
 The downsampling block is a series of 2 convolutional layers followed by a max-pooling layer.
 The convolutional layers use the ReLU activation function, 3x3 filter size, 32 features at the start, and padding='same'.
 The max-pooling layer had a pool size of 2.
 At each downsampling step, the feature size was doubled, and this block of conv=>conv=>max\_pool was repeated for 3 steps.
 At each step, we were also making copies of the output from the second convolution to be used for our upsampling block.
 When upsampling, we had an up-convolution step followed by two convolutions.
 At each step we were halving the number of filters for our layers.
 The output of the model was a binary segmentation mask of similar dimensions as the input.
 This was created by applying one last convolution with filter size 2, kernel size 1, and a softmax activation function.
 The output mask labeled a white pixel as part of the right ventricle, while a black pixel was part of the background.

 We implemented the U-Net CNN using the deep learning library, Keras.
 We built our network on a Tensorflow backend.
 The downsampling block used the standard Conv2D object for our convolutional layers.
 We used a MaxPooling2D layer for our max-pooling layer.
-The real difference was in the upsampling block of the neural network.
+For the upsampling block of the network, we had to perform an transposed convolution followed by two Conv2D layers.
+To perform the transposed convolution, we used the ConvTranspose2D object from Keras.
+The code for our implementation can be found in Figure XX.

-With our model built, we were ready to start training.
-Our training process followed the following steps:
+After creating the ImageData class and the UNet class, we were ready to train our model.
+All the training was done within a Jupyter Notebook.
+In order to train the Unet model, we followed the following steps:
 Training implementation:
-1. Load images and masks into memory.
+1. Load images and masks into memory : This was done as described using the ImageData class.
-2. Split images and masks into training and validation sets.
+2. Split images and masks into training and validation sets
+   - We split the training set into 80% training data and 20% validation.
 3. Augment training data as described above using ImageDataGenerator object.
 4. Load the model architecture.
 5. Train the model using 'fit\_generator()' and train image and masks generators as input data.
 Validation images and masks as validation data.